Didone (typography): Displacement

 Didone fonts began to decline in popularity for general use, especially in the English-speaking world, around the end of the nineteenth century.
 The rise of the slab serif and sans-serif genres displaced fat faces from much display use, while the revival of interest in "old-style" designs reduced its use in body text.
 This trend, influenced by the Arts and Crafts movement and antiquarian-minded printers such as William Morris, rejected austere, classical designs of type, ultimately in favour of gentler designs.
 Some of these were revivals of typefaces from between the Renaissance and the late eighteenth century such as revivals (with varying levels of faithfulness to the originals) of the work of Nicolas Jenson, William Caslon's "Caslon" typefaces and others such as Bembo and Garamond.
 Others such as "Old Styles" from Miller and Richard, Goudy Old Style and Imprint were new designs on the same pattern.

 An early example of the distaste some printers had for the modern type style was French printer Louis Perrin, who would eventually commission some new typeface designs on a traditional model.
-He wrote in 1855:
+He wrote in 1855 (tr.
+James Mosley):

 You ask me what kind of whim leads me to revive types of the sixteen century today....
 I often have to reprint old poetry [from the sixteenth century] and this task invariably makes me oddly uneasy.
 I cannot recognise in my proofs the verses … our present day punches, which are so precise, so correct, so regularly aligned, so mathematically symmetrical ... no doubt have their merits, but I should prefer to see them kept for printing reports on the railway.

 A revival of interest in the old styles of letter in Britain around 1870 was, however, criticised by master signpainter James Callingham in his contemporary textbook on the art: